 Bioethanol is the most popular alcoholic biofuel available in the current world market.
-Ethanol production by fermentation using renewable resource Ethanol market. production by fermentation using renewable resources represents an important alternative method for sustainable fuel production.
-Thus, in the present study endoglucanase producing Bacillus cereus ARA-12 was isolated and the production parameters for endoglucanase production were optimized.
-Efficient hydrolysis of various agriculture waste residues and the production of bioethanol were achieved by using endoglucanase produced by Bacillus cereus ARA-12.
+Ethanol production by fermentation using renewable resource Ethanol production market. fermentation using renewable resources represents an important alternative method for sustainable fuel production.
+Thus, in the present study endoglucanase producing Bacillus cereus ARA-12 was isolated and production parameters endoglucanase production were optimized.
+Efficient hydrolysis of various agriculture waste residues and the production of bioethanol were achieved by endoglucanase produced by Bacillus cereus ARA-12.
 This could be beneficial to procide an eco-friendly method for the generation of biofuel at indigenous level Future studies will focus on the partial purification and immobilization of endoglucanase and the evaluation of immobilized enzyme produce to bioethanol.